-The appearance of such a phase transition can be understood by noting that, starting from a chain decorated by only one type of stickers and everything else being equal, converting some of them to a different type de-facto increases the average distance between identical stickers, \textit{i.e.} the contour length of the loop between bonded stickers.
-The resulting fully-bonded SCNP will be more dense, and will have a smaller gyration radius.
+The appearance of such a phase transition can be understood by noting that, starting from a chain decorated by stickers of the same type and everything else being equal, converting some of them to a different type de facto increases the average distance between identical stickers, \textit{i.e.} the contour length of the loop between bonded stickers.
+The resulting fully-bonded SCNP will have a smaller gyration radius.
 As a further consequence, we envision that there will be a greater entropic gain from swapping intramolecular for intermolecular bonds.
-We show here that if such a gain is large enough, the system will phase-separate even in the presence of a good solvent.
-To quantify these expectations, we introduce a mean-field estimate of the free energy cost of swapping intra-molecular to inter-molecular bonds and how such a cost depends on the number of different sticker types.
-Adding the free-energy cost of swapping to the reference system free energy (where the SCNP reference free energy is estimated up to the second term of the virial expansion) provides predictions for the phase behaviour that recapitulate the numerical results, providing support to the idea of leveraging the sticker sequence to manipulate the thermodynamics of associative polymers.
+We show here that if such a gain is large enough, the system will phase-separate even in a good solvent.
+To quantify these expectations, we introduce a mean-field expression for the free energy cost of swapping intra-molecular to inter-molecular bonds, estimating how such a cost depends on the number of different sticker types.
+Adding such free-energy cost of swapping to the reference system free energy (which is estimated up to the second term of the SCNP virial expansion) provides predictions for the phase behaviour that recapitulate the numerical results, providing support to the idea of leveraging the sticker sequence to manipulate the thermodynamics of associative polymers.